adkf37/Gemini_Homicide_Bot/README.md

 # Gemini LLM with MCP Tools for Homicide Data Analysis

 This project integrates Google's Gemini 1.5 Pro with **Model Context Protocol (MCP)** tools for intelligent querying of homicide data.
 The system allows users to ask natural language questions about crime statistics and automatically calls appropriate data analysis tools.
+It also includes an autonomous **CBO Debt Service Agent** that monitors Congressional Budget Office cost estimates and calculates the associated debt service effects.

 ## 🚀 Features